bveenema/powertroll-api/README.md

   - POST /all - Creates a device, not for general use (use POST)
   - POST / - Creates a device owned by the user
   - PUT /:dID - Updates the device given by dID

+- /processes
+  - GET /all - Returns all Processes in the database regardless of user, min data
+  - GET/:pID - Returns the Process specified by pID
+  - GET - Returns all Processes specified owned by the user
+  - POST/all - Creates a Process, not for general use (use POST)
+  - POST - Creates a process ownedBy the user
+  - PUT/:pID - Updates the Process specified by pID
+  - GET/:pID/actions - Returns all the actions in the process pID
+  - POST/:pID/actions - Creates a new action in the process pID
+  - PUT/:pID/actions/:aID - Updates an action on pID, given by aID
+  - DELETE/:pID/actions/:aID - Deletes and action on pID given by aID

 ## Models
 ### Template